Multifactor Authentication Setup

 What is multifactor authentication?

-You probably know it from your private online banking or already from Microsoft Office 365 or Teams at UZH.
-When logging into an online application, you have to log in with a second factor in addition to your username and password.
+You probably know it from your private online banking or already from Microsoft 365 or Teams at UZH.
+When logging into an online application, you have to log in with a second factor in addition to your E-mail adress and password.

 Why multifactor authentication?

 Protecting access to online applications and the information saved therein via user name and password alone is no longer sufficient today.
 The UZH is also not safe from cyber attacks.
 Therefore, relevant online applications with sensitive data and information are gradually secured with multifactor authentication.
-After Office365 and Teams, these are in particular the SAP web portals and other business-critical online applications.
+After Microsoft 365 and the SAP web portals as well as other business-critical online applications, all online applications must now be secured with multi-factor authentication.

 How does multifactor authentication work at UZH?